 , it's all of the above, and a little bit more.
 This is music for dancing, for head-banging, for thinking and even for quiet reflection.

 Led Bib's founder and main writer is New Jersey native Mark Holub, a drummer who counts John Zorn

 as inspirations.
 While the band never quite travels to the edges of the musical universe which Zorn can at times inhabit, it's perfectly capable of delivering meaty sonic barrages as well as moments of genuine grace.

 There are plenty of hard-hitting, riff-laden, tunes on offer, ably justifying the punk jazz epithet, but that's not all.
 While the immediate impact of tunes such as "Is That a Woodblock" and "Engine Room" neatly showcases this part of the Led Bib aesthetic, "Walnuts" is lighter and rather humorous, while "Winter" slips and slides in a curiously snake-like fashion.

-Moth Dilemma; Is That a Woodblock?; Little x; Hollow Ponds; Power Walking; Service Stop Saviour; Engine Room; Shapes & Sizes; Walnuts; Winter.
+Moth Dilemma; Is That A Woodblock?; Little x; Hollow Ponds; Power Walking; Service Stop Saviour; Engine Room; Shops & Sizes; Walnuts; Winter.

 Mark Holub: drums; Liran Donin: bass; Toby McLaren: Fender Rhodes; Pete Grogan: alto saxophone; Chris Williams: alto saxophone.